 Where can I learn more?
 And how can I make myself heard?

 A strong, diverse base of grassroots advocates is essential to ensuring the retention of federal funding.
 A great resource is the Protect My Public Media website.
-There, you can add your testimony and make sure your voice is heard when congressional hearings on CPB funding take place.
+There, you can learn more, take action, add your testimony and make sure your voice is heard when congressional hearings on CPB funding take place.